Conditioning Protein Generation via Hopfield Pattern Multiplicity: Materials and Methods

-\begin{remark}[Phase transition: analytic baseline and multiplicity shift] The companion paper~\cite{varnerSAProtein2026} establishes, via a concentration-of-measure argument on the softmax attention entropy, that for the \emph{unweighted} SA sampler ($\rho=1$) the phase transition satisfies
+For standard SA the operating point does not have to be found by sweeping at all.
+The companion paper~\cite{varnerSAProtein2026} establishes, from a concentration-of-measure argument on the attention entropy, that the unweighted sampler ($\rho=1$) satisfies:

-with $R^{2}=0.97$ across eight Pfam families spanning $d \in [18, 186]$, and is nearly independent of $K$ for $K \geq 30$.
-At $\rho=1$, Eq.~\eqref{eq:beta-star} therefore gives the analytic value directly from the alignment.
-For $\rho > 1$, the logit biases $\log r_k$ pre-concentrate the attention distribution at $\beta=0$: the weighted entropy at zero temperature is $H_{\vr}(0) = \log K_{\mathrm{eff}}(\vr) < \log K$, a lower starting entropy than the unweighted case.
-Reaching the retrieval-phase inflection from this pre-concentrated starting point requires a higher inverse temperature, so $\beta^{*}(\rho) \geq \beta^{*}(1)$.
-For intermediate $\rho$, $\beta^{*}(\rho)$ is located as the inflection of the weighted attention entropy $H_{\vr}(\beta)$ via a one-dimensional sweep, a negligible computation relative to sequence generation. \end{remark}